The 97.5-acre Salt Creek Park Forest Preserve in Wood Dale offers fishing along Salt Creek and inviting places to picnic.

 Nearly 2 miles of mowed-turf trails loop through the forest preserve's grassy fields and woodlands and are ideal for hiking and cross-country skiing.

 Salt Creek Park has dozens of picnic tables and grassy areas where you can spread a blanket.
+Nonreservable picnic shelters are also available.
 Ground fires are not allowed, but you can bring grills.
 (The preserve has hot-coal containers for charcoal.)
-There are few small nonreservable shelters, too.

 A 65-yard walk down a gravel trail takes you to Salt Creek, where you can fish for smallmouth and largemouth bass, channel catfish, bluegill, crappie, northern pike, and walleye.